All our school policies and documents can be downloaded and viewed below. More information on certain policies are outlined below.

 Our school is alert to signs of abuse and neglect and follows the Local Safeguarding Children Board (LSCB) procedures to ensure that children receive appropriate and effective support and protection.

 Parents/Carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
-We make Parents/Carers aware that records of welfare concerns may be kept about their child through our Handbook for Parents/ Carers, which contains this statement and therefore informs them that our staff seek, in general, to discuss any concerns with them including referrals to other agencies.
+We make Parents/Carers aware that records of welfare concerns may be kept about their child.
+Our inclusion team will seek to discuss any concerns with parents/carers including referrals to other agencies.
 However, in situations where the child is suspected to be at risk of harm, the law says that schools may take advice from other agencies without informing Parents/Carers.

 In accordance with local Information Sharing protocols, we ensure that information is shared securely and sensitively.
 Information is only shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.